systems-rg/systems-rg.github.io/index.md

 * *When:* Fridays 1-2:30pm
 * *Where:* SIT 113 or virtually in [MS Teams](https://teams.microsoft.com/l/team/19%3aRCfaq891_efLuFCzx8w4qEjO4sFxH6d_7rQvBkWUwgc1%40thread.tacv2/conversations?groupId=7329f207-f51b-439c-90b2-36896cc7eeaa&tenantId=624d5c4b-45c5-4122-8cd0-44f0f84e945d).

+> If you are having trouble joining the Team from the link above, please fill [this form](https://forms.gle/Pv17nNVFrSaHPL2t6) and we will add you.
+Joining Teams will let you access any previous talk recordings.
+Otherwise, you may directly join the meeting by clicking on the "Talk link" in the "Schedule" below.

 *How can I give a talk?*
 * Easiest is to just send a PR to [this link](https://github.com/systems-rg/systems-rg.github.io).